PeterSteiglechner/coherentagents/README.md

 Model development:
 Use the model coherentagents_basics.nlogo to start a new verion and call it coherentagents_{NAMEorVERSION}.nlogo git merging on nlogo-files is not advisable.

+...Test to see if I can make changes...